 Leigh’s practice includes technology and intellectual property law, business law, and employment matters.
-His passions and his practice are informed his business and software experience to include contracts and licenses, intellectual property, taxation, hiring and employment, fundraising, and general business advising.
+His passions and his practice are informed by his business and software experience to include contracts and licenses, intellectual property, taxation, hiring and employment, fundraising, and general business advising.
 Having been on the inside of three companies as they went through dramatic growth, Leigh seeks to apply lessons learned as well as his experiences to growing companies facing similar trajectories.

 Leigh attended law school as an evening student while working as a software consultant to fortune 500 companies.
 Working first in finance and then in software, he learned how to collaborate for effective decision making.
 His legal career started in house at software companies, but he found his way to Immix in 2012 and has found great joy in serving as outsourced general counsel and as a specialist resource.
 Leigh focuses on providing real time, effective, and informed legal advice to companies and founders at inflection points.